Winter in Texas is like a twisted tornado, one day it's

 There is a definite course of action that takes place when it comes to raising quail and many times these birds are frowned upon due to their size.Yes, quail are small; they have strong flocking instincts and are best raised on the ground in a natural environment.

-When I decided to add quail on our family farm and later further in the Texas countryside.
-I didn’t know where to begin.
+When I decided to add quail, I didn’t know where to begin.
 Even worse everybody told me what I wanted to do was impossible.

 Since it was winter when I was doing my planning, I realized